sethsandaru/sethsandaru/README.md

-### Brave Dragon - Seth Phat's Github 👋
+## Brave Dragon - Seth Phat's Github 👋

-Hello my friends, my name is Seth Phat, nice to meet you.
-I'm a Mid.
-Full-Stack Engineer.
-A super funny, socialable, opstimistic and energetic guy who really loves Technology.
+Hello my friends.
+My name is Seth Phat, nice to meet you.
+I'm a Mid-Level Full-Stack Engineer.
+A super funny, sociable, optimistic and energetic guy who really loves Technology.

 I'm working and living in HCMC, Vietnam.
 I built (and building) a lot of awesome products.